Olympics-Swiss Bencic beats Vondrousova to win women's singles gold | Sports-Games

 - Japan

+"I think I accomplished it for them.
+They did so much in their career," Bencic said.
+"I'm not sure I will ever be able to do what they did, but maybe I could help them to accomplish this one by giving them this Olympics so it's both for Martina and for Roger.
+"I was focused I never lost focus and I never gave up," she said.
+"I did not come here saying the Olympic Games are there just to win a medal.
+It was a dream for me from the beginning till the end.
+I don't want this to be over."

-Saturday's final began with a nervy battle as both players struggled to hold their serve before Bencic finally edged the 42nd-ranked Czech to take the first set.
-Vondrousova went up a gear in the second, going up a double break to force the match into a decider.
+Saturday's final began as a nervy battle with both players struggling to hold serve before Bencic finally edged the 42nd-ranked Czech to take the first set.
+Vondrousova, however, was far from finished and went up a gear in the second with a double break to force the match into a decider as Bencic struggled with her opponent's backhand slice.

+Bencic took a medical timeout for a toe blister while leading 4-3 in the final set, but returned to break the Czech and serve out the victory, collapsing to the court in joy when Vondrousova sent a backhand return long on the Swiss's second match point.
+"We played a great match both of us and only one could win.
+But winning an Olympic medal, it's all good.
+I am just so happy.
+I am not going to be sad," said a beaming Vondrousova, who bettered compatriots Jana Novotna and Petra Kvitova who won bronze medals in 1996 and 2016 respectively.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)